 Participants will also make a mobile based on the information they have gathered on the species they observed in the area, incorporating information like habitat, diet, and the calls and movements of the birds.
 These mobiles will be put on display at Sunshine Arts as part of the event, and will serve as a reminder to students of the value of their neighborhood wildlife.

-The entire event will be filmed by resident artist and filmmaker Kat Lehmer, who will create a short documentary feature that will later be featured on the Sunshine Arts website.
+The entire event will be filmed by resident artist and filmmaker Kat Lehmer, who will create a short documentary feature that will later be shown on the Sunshine Arts website, and who has just created a wonderful update on what’s going on at Sunshine Arts in the video above.
 The students themselves will also begin work on a humorous bird-themed video as part of their film class following the event.